 Keep in mind, however, that the Billy Rose Theatre Division does not collect published plays, only typescripts and promptbooks.
+Most of these are listed in the online catalog, but more complete information on some of the older scripts is available on digitized card catalog records at https://s3.amazonaws.com/cardimages.nypl.org/index.html.
 NYPL's General Research Division (GRD) in the Schwarzman Building at 42nd Street and Fifth Avenue collects published plays.
 In other words, if you are trying to track down a published play — or perhaps a particular edition or translation — that is long out of print, you may have to visit the Schwarzman Building's Main Reading Room.
 GRD also collects foreign-language plays in their original language.
 (Another NYPL research division — the Schomburg Center for Research in Black Culture — collects material related to African and African-American theatre, and theatre of the African diaspora.)

 If you are looking for a monologue or scene to perform for an audition or class, there are a number of books listed in the catalog under the subject headings "Monologues" and "Acting – Auditions."
 There are books specifically for men, women, young actors, and volumes dedicated to classical monologues as well as modern.
 LPA's Circulating Drama Collection home page also has a list, compiled by staff, of suggested monologues for young actors.